Lake View Cemetery (Seattle): Monuments

 Lake View includes the Nisei War Memorial Monument, a 21-foot column erected in 1949, listing the names of 47 Japanese American soldiers from Seattle who were killed during World War II.
 The Nisei Veterans Committee, in response to the US Army's plans in late 1947 to return Washington's Nisei war dead, began a door-to-door fundraising campaign in the Puget Sound region, collecting donations of $1 to $5, and raising over $10,000 to construct the memorial.
 Later, 9 more names of Seattle area service members of Japanese ancestry killed in Korea, Vietnam and Granada were added to names on the memorial.

-The cemetery has a memorial to Confederate veterans erected in 1926 by Seattle's chapter of the United Daughters of the Confederacy, near the site of 11 graves, the only burial ground in the Northwest of Confederate soldiers.
+The cemetery used to hold the United Confederate Veterans Memorial, which was erected in 1926 by Seattle's chapter of the United Daughters of the Confederacy as part of the Lost Cause movement.
+It used marble from Stone Mountain, Georgia, where the modern Ku Klux Klan had been founded.
+The memorial was erected near the site of 11 graves, the only burial ground in the Northwest of Confederate soldiers.
+Protestors and city officials had called for its removal for years, but the cemetery is private property and refused removal.
+In 2018, part of the facade was smashed, and it faced repeated vandalism.
 During the 2020 George Floyd protests, the memorial was toppled by unknown persons on July 3, 2020.
-It had been criticized by protestors, and targeted with vandalism and graffiti in recent years.
+The rubble was later cleared.
+As of September 2020, the cemetery had no plans to restore the monument.